Tennis Scalping Without Live Pictures

 40-0 – No trade

 If you haven’t entered the market at this point you have missed the boat!
 The larger part of the price movement has already happened.
-If you back the server at this point it is quite possible that by the time the next game is ready to start you have actually lost a tick as some Betfair Traders will simply back the server at the start of the game which will move the price against you.
+If you back the server at this point it is quite possible that by the time the next game is ready to start you have actually lost a tick as some traders will simply back the server at the start of the game which will move the price against you.
 Laying the server at 40-0 isn’t playing the percentages!

 40-15 – No trade